johncrimmins/gauntlet-week-1-figmaClone/docs/prd.md

 **Definition of Done:**
 - Cursor positions update in real-time
 - Each user sees all other users' cursors
-- Cursors transform correctly with pan/zoom
+- Cursors remain consistent size at all zoom levels (HTML overlay prevents scaling)
 - Note: User colors may change between sessions (acceptable for MVP)

 #### 2c.
 Object Synchronization